SanteonNL/orca/orchestrator/README.md

 - `ORCA_PUBLIC_BASEURL` (required): base URL of the public endpoints.
 - `ORCA_PUBLIC_ADDRESS` (required): address the public endpoints bind to (default: `:8080`).
 - `ORCA_LOGLEVEL`: log level, can be `trace`, `debug`, `info`, `warn`, `error`, `fatal`, `panic`, or `disabled` (default: `info`).
+- `ORCA_STRICTMODE`: enables strict mode which is recommended in production. (default: `true`).
+   Disabling strict mode will change the behavior of the orchestrator in the following ways:
+   - Zorgplatform app launch: patient BSN `999911120` is changed to `999999151` (to cope with a bug in its test data).

 #### Required configuration for Nuts
 - `ORCA_NUTS_PUBLIC_URL`: public URL of the Nuts, used for informing OAuth2 clients of the URL of the OAuth2 Authorization Server, e.g. `http://example.com/nuts`.